aac/raspberrypi-cd-ripper/README.md

 album name, the files will get ripped to the same directory but both discs' tracks will be numbered starting at 1.
 Right now I'll probably fix it manually but an automated solution would be lovely.

+#### General Linux Stuff
+I put files a) where they worked and b) where they made sense based on what I could find on the web.
+I think in general all of these directories are appropriate, but I wouldn't be surprised if there are better places to put them.